Contact Louisiana alligator hunts 337-247-2060

 Hunts are 3-4 hours and begin at 7 am.
 If desired, hunters are welcome to help bait lines at 3:30 pm the evening before the hunt.

-Skinning is $150 up to a 8'11" foot alligator.
-Over 9-foot alligator $250.
-Hornback skinning fee is $800.
+See PRICING page.
 Includes cleaning, salting of the hide in preparation for tanning and transport to Mark Staton for tanning.
 The tanning price varies depending on the length of the alligator.
 State law requires that hides must be tanned in the state of Louisiana before transport across state lines.
 Shipping is available from the tannery.

 Tips are not required but are appreciated.
 Your guides are working hard to put you on some good gators.